 A BOP bundles property insurance and general liability insurance under one plan.
 It's often one of the most cost-effective commercial insurance policies for real estate professionals.

-This policy helps real estate professionals survive data breaches and cyberattacks.
-It can cover data recovery costs, customer notification expenses, and more.
+This policy helps real estate professionals recover financially from data breaches and cyberattacks.
+It's recommended for any business that stores customer information.

 It’s easy to find real estate insurance with Insureon.
 Whether you’re an independent real estate agent, a property manager, or a mortgage broker, you’ll need to have some basic information about your business available.

 Our application will ask you for your annual revenue and payroll, among other details.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: